Lonicera japonica Thunb.

 Bloom Time: April to July

 Lonicera japonica is a twining vine able to climb up to 33 feet (10 m) high or more in trees.
 Leaves are simple, opposite, oval, up to 3.5 inches (8 cm) long, and up to 1.2 inches (3 cm) wide.
 Flowers are double-tongued, sweetly vanilla scented, opening white and fading to yellow.
-Fruits are black spherical berry, up to 0.16 inch (4 mm) in diameter, that contain a few seeds.
-Flower production occurs from late April through July, and sometimes through October.
+Fruits are black spherical berries, up to 0.16 inches (4 mm) in diameter, containing a few seeds.
+Flower production occurs from late April through July and sometimes through October.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Honeysuckle vines should be planted during the spring in cooler climates because their roots thrive when cool and shaded.
+Honeysuckle vines should be planted in cooler climates during spring because their roots thrive when cool and shaded.
 However, make sure to wait until the final frost before planting them.

 When the timing is finally right, locate a spot for planting where they'll get full sun, or at the very least, partial sun exposure.
 Plant your honeysuckle at a soil depth of 18 inches and lay an organic fertilizer or compost over the top 3 inches.